taddeimania/hykoans/README.md

 All you need to get going is to have `Hy` installed on your system/virtualenv.
 See the [Hy](http://hylang.org) instructions for installation if you need help with that.

-After you've install `Hy` all you have left is it type the following into a command line:
+After you've installed `Hy` all you have left is to type the following into a command line:

 ```
 hy test_runner.hy